Aktualisiert: 27. Jan. 2021

 These exploration days are used when there will be plenty of calls to a destination during an upcoming season, and one day without the operation of a tour can be justified.
 I like them, as they essentially amount to a day off for the whole team to go cycling together.
 At least if you are into cycling fast and for long distances.
 In this case, we expected to cycle double the distance.
 The tour we wanted to explore would usually work one way, with a truck picking up the bikes and a bus the guests at the destination.
-But since we wanted to safe money on those while we had no passengers bringing in some, we decided to simply ride our bikes back to the ship once we had reached the destination.
+But since we wanted to safe money on those while we had no passengers bringing in some, we decided to ride our bikes back to the ship once we had reached the destination.

 But let me start from the beginning of our tour—the arrival in port and subsequent unloading of our bikes.
 Since we expected to need the entire day for our exploration tour, we left the ship pretty much as soon as our gangway connected to the pier.
 But despite the rush I still took the time, to take a picture with our welcome committee.
 Since it was the first call of the season, we had some employees from our agency dressed up, with traditional clothes and traditional music to welcome us.
 They even had the traditional swords, and one of them was kind enough to lend me his for the picture.

 After that short interaction, we went out through the terminal and inside the mandatory shuttle bus, which brought us outside the port.
 At the parking lot of the “Museum of Islamic Art,” we started off our exploration.
-One thing which is noticeable in every destination on the Persian Gulf, but especially pronounced in Doha, is how much the cities are built around cars.
+One thing noticeable in every destination on the Persian Gulf, but especially pronounced in Doha, is how much the cities are built around cars.
 And the amount of traffic on these well-build roads is ginormous.
 And we dove headfirst into the traffic.
-Despite the massive amount of traffic, riding on the streets is actually the best option as no intersection is designed with cyclists even remotely in mind and the only place to even fit a group of cyclists is actually one of those busy car lanes.
+Despite the massive traffic, riding on the streets is actually the best option as no intersection is designed with cyclists even remotely in mind.
+The only place to even fit a group of cyclists is actually one of those busy car lanes.
 However, it works well when you have two guides with the group.
 On as first, one as the last cyclist of the group.
 And it works like this:

 Now, let me return to our biking tour and the buzzing streets of Doha.
-After a few intersections, we had reached to the souk, located in a large pedestrian area and part of a “Heritage Village”.
+After a few intersections, we reached the souk, located in a large pedestrian area and part of a “Heritage Village”.
 Those areas, popularized by the UAE, are nothing more than a show to tourists, mostly not older than a few years, with fake wood over steel beams and deliberately rough and imperfect concrete to resemble more traditional architecture.
 Employees patrol around them in traditional garments (on this particular one some even on horses or camels) and the whole thing feels like mini-Disneyland.
-I personally do not like them, but they are still fascinating to visit, buzzing with activity and colour and shops.
+I do not like them, but they are still fascinating to visit, buzzing with activity and colour and shops.
 We took a quick photo of the horse patrol and went on, towards the shoreline, where we could take a magnificent picture of the Doha Skyline.

 From here on out we followed along the Corniche of Doha, the seaside promenade until we arrived in the shadow of the very skyscrapers we had just photographed.
 Riding along this promenade was actually one of the most relaxing parts of the tour since the area is only accessible for cyclists and pedestrians.
 And except for us, there was a limited number of those.

-Also, here we had our first encounter with one of the private security guards that are abundant in Qatar.
+Here we had our first encounter with one of the private security guards that are abundant in Qatar.
 And by abundant, I mean absolutely everywhere.
 And I have not met a single one of them who acted in a friendly and welcoming manner towards us.
-The one at the hill informed us that we were not allowed to ascend the tiny mountain on the road build into its side, leading to the top.
+The one at the hill informed us that we could not ascend the tiny mountain on the road build into its side, leading to the top.
 So, we road on.
 When we stopped in the tourist village to take our pictures it took only seconds for one of them to approach, ask our intentions, and then tell us that we better behave ourselves, or prohibit us from using a clearly marked cycleway or telling us we would need to move out of the way of other people.
 In contrast, we were pretty much the only ones in an area.
 These security guards are one of the main reasons why I never felt welcome in Qatar, unlike Dubai, where they are present to the same degree but definitely in less of a threatening manner.